yuhonas/zsh-ansimotd/README.md

 ### Getting some awesome ansi art to display
-After installation you'll need to download some ansi art for it to randomly display, I suggest finding a pack you like at [artscene](http://artscene.textfiles.com/artpacks/) and saving it into the ansi art config directory
+After installation you'll need to download some ansi art for it to randomly display, I suggest finding a pack you like at [artscene](http://artscene.textfiles.com/artpacks/) and unpacking it into the ansi motd config directory

+You can do this by

 ```
-# using ansi_art_download (a function provided by the plugin) to
-# download all zip files or ansi art from 1996
+# using ansi_art_download (a function provided by the plugin) to download all zip files of ansi art from 1996
+# and unpack them into the ansi motd config directory
 ansi_art_download http://artscene.textfiles.com/artpacks/1996/

 # manually
-# Copy one or more zip files containg ansi art into your ansi art config directory
+# Copy any `.ans`, `.img` or `.asc` files containg ansi art into your ansi art config directory
 # which is derived from ${XDG_CONFIG_HOME:-~/.config}/ansimotd
 ```

+### Note
+The ansi art is assumed to use the [Code Page 437]( https://en.wikipedia.org/wiki/Code_page_437 ) character set